 It is important to correctly classify an occupation as professional or nonprofessional, because the law mandates different PERM recruitment requirements for each.
 If the employer conducts nonprofessional recruitment and the U.S. Department of Labor (DOL) thinks it should have conducted professional recruitment, the employer will likely have to start the whole PERM over again, wasting both time and money.

 This article explains the PERM requirements for nonprofessional occupations.
 (See Employer Recruitment Requirements Under PERM for information on PERM recruitment for professional occupations).

 Determining Whether the Job is Professional or Nonprofessional

-When the PERM process began in 2005, the DOL created a List of Professional Occupations .
+When the PERM process began in 2005, the DOL created a List of Professional Occupations.
+(See Appendix A, beginning on numbered page 77377 of the regulation.)
 The list includes occupations that obviously require at least a bachelor’s degree such as lawyers, surgeons, and psychologists.
 However, the list also includes occupations that you may not know require a bachelor’s degree, such as librarians and curators.